MIR-LLC/CrowBot_program/README.md

 ## Tilt mode

-To activate tilt control mode, say 'Start Control' or press the USER button.
+To activate tilt control mode, say 'Manual Control' or press the USER button.

 Once activated, the display on the DevBoard will update, and the robot will no longer respond to voice commands for movement.